 CONTRACT WORK & APPRAISALS:

-- Royal Canadian Artillery Museum, Shilo, MB (Million dollar Dr. William Gregg Collection)
+- Royal Canadian Artillery Museum, Shilo, MB (Million dollar Dr. William Gregg vehicle collection)

 - 15 Field Regimental Museum (WWII Field Artillery Tractor)

-- Canadian War Museum (Various appraisals including a Sherman Tank, Ferret Scout Car, Lynx Recce Vehicle, Chinese Cannons etc.)
+- Canadian War Museum (Various appraisals including a Sherman Tank, Ferret Scout Car, Lynx Recce Vehicle, Chinese Cannons, pilot model 15 Cwt truck in 2019 etc.)

 - Osoyoos Museum (All of their military artifacts)